ceciliacloud/Project10-MERN/README.md

 export default App;
 ```

-After pasting, exit the editor.

-In the src directory open the `App.css`
+Next, in the src directory open the `App.css`

 ```
 $ vi App.css